rmguy/documentation/scheduler_state_machine.md

 * Till we find a host with the required capabilites (board, cpu, sensors etc as specified by the job) the job remains queued.
-  * a host matching the capabilities is leased
+  * A host matching the capabilities is leased
 * We double check the host (clean the environment, chrome/ue/system services are alive, disk/network interfaces are ok).
 * We configure the good host (os, firmware etc).
 Don't worry about bad hosts for now.
 * The job runs on the host.
 * We gather results.
 Assume it didn't abort/fall off the network for now.
-* ----- the host is released
+  * The host is released
 * We parse logs to figure out if the job passed.
 Assume no crashes etc.
-* ----- the job is complete
+  * The job is complete

 ![Scheduler layers] (https://cloud.githubusercontent.com/assets/3627706/5236140/564a510c-77db-11e4-9ff3-cda23bef3923.jpg "Scheduler layers")